 This bulletin is being revised to correct one of the blower motor control module part numbers.
 Please discard Corporate Bulletin Number 06-01-39-015 (Section 01 -- HVAC).

-Some customers may comment on one or more of the following conditions: An intermittent ticking/clicking noise from the rear Heating, Ventilation and Air Conditioning (HVAC) system.
+An intermittent ticking/clicking noise from the rear Heating, Ventilation and Air Conditioning (HVAC) system.

 Unable to control rear HVAC system temperature.